-Even after a client has hired an attorney, they have the right to fire them.
+Even after a plaintiff has hired an attorney, it’s the plaintiff’s right to fire them.
 It’s an interesting situation that gives rise to some questions, such as: (1) Who has the right to possession of the client’s file?; and (2) Is the former attorney entitled to any compensation?
 Let’s explore:

 I. Client file